yeqown/gitlab-flow/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/yeqown/gitlab-flow)](https://goreportcard.com/report/github.com/yeqown/gitlab-flow) [![go.de
 │ v reference](https://img.shields.io/badge/go.dev-reference-007d9c?logo=go&logoColor=white&style=flat-square)](https://pkg.go.dev/github.com/yeqown/gitlab-flow)

 A CLI tool to help manage the flow of developing on gitlab.
+The difference between this and `git-flow` is that `gitlab-flow` would operate remote(gitlab) resources like: milestone, issue, merge request and branch.
+Importantly, if your team using `gitlab-flow` together, `gitlab-flow` could help you to synchronize others development data by using `milestoneId` or interactive mode.

 ### Installation